The 6 Best Dog Muzzles Australia: Tested & Evaluated 2023

 Once your dog is relatively calm with the muzzle being held in place, try fasting the straps and leaving the muzzle on for a short period of time.
 And by short, I mean short.
 30 seconds for the first go.
 Then build up to 1 min, 2 mins, 5 mins, 10 mins and so on.
 It’s best to do this around the house for the first instance and engage your dog in fun activities while they acclimatise to the sensation.

-Step 5: Lengthen the amount of period the muzzle is on until your dog is completely comfortable
+Step 5: Lengthen the time the muzzle is on until your dog is completely comfortable

 When you get them to a place where they can have their muzzle on for the length of your average walk, you are ready to use it as intended.
-These former acclimatisation steps are crucial to your dog’s success with a mouth guard.
+Our independent experts note that these former acclimatisation steps are crucial to your dog’s success with a mouth guard.

 Basket vs Soft Dog Muzzles